-Over the years I’ve developed a way to get an upgraded room at a hotel every time that I’ve used it.
-It’s so easy that I’m hesitant to share it with you but as our readers, you deserve it.
+Over the years, I’ve developed a system to get an upgraded room at a hotel every time.
+It’s so easy that I’m hesitant to share it with you.
+But I figure that as our readers, you deserve it.

 To get an upgraded room every time all you have to do is……….. pay for it. 😉

 Know what?
 I bet that every one of these tricks has worked for someone at some time.
 I mean, even I’ve occasionally scored an upgraded room for free, usually when I don’t need one.
 I typically don’t need a better room than what I’ve booked.
-I’m sure I’ve even sometimes gotten an upgraded room and didn’t know it, like maybe I’ve gotten a larger “executive” room or a room on a higher floor.
-If they didn’t mention it, I wouldn’t even notice.
+I’m sure I’ve even sometimes gotten an upgraded room and didn’t know it.
+Maybe I’ve gotten a larger “executive” room or a room on a higher floor.
+If the hotel staff didn’t mention it, I wouldn’t even notice.

 So how can you get an upgraded room?

 - Some hotels will send emails out to guests weeks to days before your arrival.
 They may include an offer to “buy” an upgrade if there is one available.
-If you accept this offer, you’re agreeing to pay the extra if an room in the higher class is available but the upgrade is not guaranteed.
+If you accept this offer, you agree to pay the extra if a room in the higher class is available, but the upgrade is not guaranteed.
 This was how I scored an upgrade at the Park Hyatt in Washington D.C.
 Wouldn’t you want this bathroom for an extra $30 a night?

 - You might also receive a direct email from the hotel offering an upgrade for a set price.
 Accepting this offer is a guarantee of an upgraded room for the agreed price.

-- I’ve had success in getting upgrades by emailing the hotel a few days before arrival.
-At that time they’re pretty sure of how busy they will be for your dates and may be willing to upgrade you for a small fee.
+- I’ve occasionally had success in getting upgrades by emailing the hotel a few days before arrival.
+At that time, they’re pretty sure of how busy they’ll be for your dates and may be willing to upgrade you for a small fee.

-- Last chance is when checking in.
+- The last chance is when checking in.
 I used this method to get an upgrade at the Hilton Grand Vacation Club in Las Vegas.
-I was hoping to score a free upgrade but I was willing to pay for the upgrade to a one bedroom suite.
+I was hoping to score a free upgrade, but I was willing to pay for the upgrade to a one-bedroom suite.